mnaveenchand/github-bookmarking-app/README.md

 # github bookmarks manager

-This App is a RESTful service to manage github bookmarks and tasks involves
+This App is a RESTful service to manage github bookmarks and inovlves following tasks

 1. Backend
 2. Frontend